Fleas & Flea Biology

 Wash animal bedding on a high heat setting (minimum of 60 oC).

-Fleas love to hide in tall grass waiting for a victim, and are able to survive outside on lawns: make sure the lawn is mown.
+Make sure the lawn is mown as fleas love to hide in tall grass waiting for a victim.
+They are able to survive outside on lawns.

 Vacate rooms of pets and people.

 Do not enter until insecticides are completely dry (3-4 hours).
-Open windows upon entry.
+In addition, open windows upon entry.

 Do not avoid rooms: vibrations will activate dormant fleas from their cocoon to pick up a lethal dose of insecticide.